Today, you will learn how to craft and use Map in Minecraft. You can use the Table of Contents above to navigate

 The Map is an item that players can use to print/draw the world terrain, including generated structures, and use it as a reference to explore and observe the Minecraft world.
 There are different types of Maps in Minecraft.
 But I will cover the common ones.

-Cartography Table is a Block you can use to modify Maps.
+Cartography Table is a block that you can use to modify Maps.
 You can expand, clone, or lock Maps with it.

 How to Craft an Empty Map

 To craft an Empty Map in Java edition, you need 8 Papers and 1 Compass.

-In Minecraft Bedrock Edition, there are two types of Empty Maps you can craft.
+In Minecraft Bedrock, there are two types of Empty Maps you can craft.
 The normal Empty Maps and Empty Locator Maps.
 The different things about these two Empty Maps are:

 - Locator Map has a pointer enabled, while normal Map doesn’t.

 - You don’t need Compass to make a normal Empty Map.

 To craft an Empty Locator Map, you also need 8 Papers and 1 Compass, just like crafting Map on Java.
 However, to craft a normal Empty Map, you need 9 Papers without a Compass.

 You can, however, change the normal Map into Locator Map by adding a Compass.

-No matter what your Minecraft edition is, you will always receive an Empty Map every time you craft a Map.
+No matter what your Minecraft is, you will always receive an Empty Map every time you craft a Map.
 The Empty Map is just a Map you haven’t use yet.

 How to Use Map